Best Salmon Trolling Reels—2019

 This was consistently one of the best sellers at the fishing shop, and was a favorite of charter captains given their reliability at a reasonable price.
 Go with the 200 Size.

-Best Salmon Trolling Reel Under $200– Shimano Tekota
+Best Salmon Trolling Reel Around $200– Penn Fathom II

-Being one of their best selling mid-size trolling reels, the Tekota comes in wide variety of sizes, from "300" to "800".
-As far as salmon are concerned, I would suggest the "500", unless you're chasing big Kings, then maybe consider sizing up.
+Being one of their best selling mid-size trolling reels, the Fathom II comes in wide variety of sizes, from "15" to "60".
+As far as salmon are concerned, I would suggest the "30", unless you're chasing big Kings, then maybe consider sizing up.
+I spool up a "30" size with 30lb test and have had no issue fighting Coho and Kings up to 15lb.

-Durable metal body construction, 3 ball bearings, 18lb of available drag, an over-sized crank handle grip, and the option for a line-counter make this top-end reel an awesome value.
+Durable metal body construction, 5 ball bearings, a rock-solid 30lb of available drag, an over-sized crank handle grip, and the option for a line-counter make this top-end reel an awesome value.

 I always enjoyed when people would come in the shop, say they found a bunch of old fishing gear in their dad's or grandpa's garage, heard stories about how they used to salmon fish, and wondered if the gear they acquired would get the job done.
 More often than not, the reels on these old salmon rigs were Penn reels.
 These reels were bombproof, no-frills, salmon catching machines.